CrazyForks/DebDroid/README.md

 ### Step 1: Downloading and Extracting the Project

-1. Download the project zip file: [DebDroid.zip](https://github.com/NICUP14/DebDroid/archive/refs/heads/main.zip).
+1. Download the project zip file: [DebDroid-main.zip](https://github.com/NICUP14/DebDroid/archive/refs/heads/main.zip).
-2. Locate `DebDroid.zip` in your `Download` folder (`/sdcard/Download`).
+2. Locate `DebDroid-main.zip` in your `Download` folder (`/sdcard/Download`).
-3. Extract the `DebDroid.zip` archive inside the `Download` folder.
+3. Extract the `DebDroid-main.zip` archive inside the `Download` folder.
 You can use an application such as `Root Explorer` or `MiXplorer` for this task.

-After extraction, you should have a folder named DebDroid in your `Download` folder.
+After extraction, you should have a folder named `DebDroid-main` in your `Download` folder.

 ### Step 2: Installing DebDroid